Population-coding and Dynamic-neurons improved Spiking Actor Network for Reinforcement Learning: Methods

 \section{Methods}

-The overview of our TD3-PDSAN model is presented in Figure \ref{fig-PDSAN}.
-Our PDSAN is trained in conjunction with deep critic networks (i.e., a multi-layer fully-connected network) using the TD3 algorithm.
-During training, the PDSAN infers an action $a\in \mathbb{R}^m$ from a given state $s\in \mathbb{R}^n$, and the deep critic networks estimate the associated action-value $\mathit{Q(s, a)}$ to guide the PDSAN to learn a better policy.
-After training, the learned PDSAN can be applied to actual task scenarios to interact with the environment.

-For efficient state representation, input coding outside the network and neuronal coding inside the network are proposed from different scales, and the overview of different state representation types is presented in Figure \ref{fig-coding}.
-In the input coding module of the PDSAN, each dimension of the state is encoded with population coding directly without additional rate coding and then fed into the multi-layer fully-connected SNNs.
-The DNs in the SNNs contain 2nd-order dynamic membrane potentials with up to two equilibrium points or 1st-order dynamic membrane potentials with up to one equilibrium point to describe complex neuronal dynamics.
-Similar to~\cite{DBLP:journals/corr/abs-2010-09635}, the average firing rate is decoded into a corresponding action dimension with the population decoder.
+The overview of our MDC-SAN is presented in Figure \ref{fig-PDSAN}, which contains an efficient coding module for spatial-temporal state representation and a relatively simple readout module for action inference.
+The MDC-SAN simulates the cell assembly in the biological brain by incorporating both population coding at the network scale and dynamic neurons coding at the neuron scale.
+For the population coding, each dimension of the input state is encoded with a group of dynamic receptive fields first and then fed into the SAN.
+For the dynamic neurons coding, the DNs inside of the SAN contain 2nd-order dynamic membrane potentials with up to two equilibrium points to describe complex neuronal dynamics.
+Finally, the average firing rate of the accumulated spikes in a predefined time window is decoded into output action with an additional group decoder.